Ash Meadows National Wildlife Refuge: Geography

 The 23000 acre Ash Meadows National Wildlife Refuge is part of the larger Desert National Wildlife Refuge Complex, which also includes the Desert National Wildlife Refuge, the Moapa Valley National Wildlife Refuge, and the Pahranagat National Wildlife Refuge.
 Inside Ash Meadows is Devils Hole, a detached unit of Death Valley National Park.

 Ash Meadows is within the Amargosa Desert, of the Mojave Desert ecoregion.
 The Amargosa River is a visible part of the valley hydrology, and has seasonal surface flow passing southwards adjacent to the preserve, to later enter Death Valley.

 Natural history

-Ash Meadows provides a valuable and unprecedented example of desert oases habitats, that have become extremely uncommon in the southwestern deserts.
-The refuge is a major discharge point for a vast underground aquifer water system, reaching more than 100 mi to the northeast.
-Water-bearing strata come to the surface in more than thirty seeps and springs, providing a rich, complex variety of mesic habitats.
+Ash Meadows contains desert oases, a habitat type that is uncommon in the southwestern deserts.
+The refuge is a major discharge point for an underground aquifer system extending more than 100 mi (160 km) to the northeast.
+Water-bearing strata reach the surface through more than thirty seeps and springs, which support a variety of mesic habitats.

 The Point of Rocks Springs in the Ash Meadows National Wildlife Refuge is home to the Amargosa River Pupfish.

 Virtually all of the water at Ash Meadows is fossil water, believed to have entered the ground water system tens of thousands of years ago.

 Numerous stream channels and wetlands are scattered throughout the refuge.
 To the north and west are the remnants of Carson Slough, which was drained and mined for its peat in the 1960s.
 Sand dunes occur in the western and southern parts of the refuge.